 - Pat your skin dry with a soft, clean towel and continue with the rest of your skincare routine.

 Do facial scrubs damage your skin?

-Any men's face scrub that contains large, irregularly-shaped particles can damage your skin by causing micro-tears in its surface.
+Any men's face scrub that contains large, irregularly shaped particles can damage your skin by causing micro-tears on its surface.

 What does a body scrub do?